 Park City Hotels

-Park City has a huge range of fantastic accommodation for all tastes.
-I stayed at the Park City Peaks Hotel and also did tours of several other properties.
+Park City has a huge range of fantastic accommodations for all tastes.
+I stayed at the Park City Peaks Hotel and did tours of several other properties.
 Here’s what I found.

 1. Park City Peaks Hotel

 Park City Peaks Hotel is an independently owned boutique-style hotel with a mid-century design aesthetic.
 It has a fantastic location on the main road into Park City (and is also on the free bus route).

 My favourite spot at the Park City Peaks Hotel was the giant fireplace to the right of the front door on entry.
 Or maybe it was the very comfortable leather recliners next to the fireplace?
 I never saw the prime position recliner empty during my stay.